Electric Magnetic Field Generation | White Paper

 Figure 16 – Identification of error sources in an immunity setup

-Electric Magnetic Field Generation & Cost of Ownership
+Electric Magnetic Field Combining & Cost of Ownership

 Conventional Setup contains: